 CPUC EE Program Administrators (PAs) report energy savings to the CPUC through a software platform called CEDARS.
 The reported energy savings are used to assess the PA energy efficiency portfolios.
 Step 4, reporting energy savings, applies only to program administrators.

-The savings from energy efficiency measures are reported by kW, kWh, or Therm.
+The savings from energy efficiency measures are reported in kW, kWh, or Therm.
 For non-fuel substitution measures, PAs report the savings (or increases) in kW, kWh or Therm for each measure through CEDARS.
 Due to the unique nature of fuel substitution measures, D.19-08-009 states that the site energy savings calculated in Step 2.1 should be converted into new fuel units before being reported.
 For example, if a fuel substitution replaces a gas appliance with a new electric appliance, PAs would convert the net energy savings referenced in step 2.1 into kWh savings for the purposes of energy savings reporting.
 This conversion applies to energy savings reporting only and does not impact the cost effectiveness calculations.

-The CPUC’s Cost Effectiveness Tool (CET) will be updated in 2020 to automatically apply this conversion to fuel substitution measures and report the appropriate fuel substitution energy savings in the gross and net savings outputs.
+The CET will be does not automatically apply this conversion to fuel substitution measures and reports the appropriate fuel substitution energy savings in the gross and net savings outputs.
 These outputs relate only to PA energy savings reporting and are not used to analyze cost effectiveness.
-To calculate the fuel substitution energy savings, the CET (pending a 2020 update) converts the energy savings calculated in step 2.1 into new fuel units using the site conversion factors (1 therm = 29.3 kWh and 1 kWh = 0.03413 therm).
+To calculate the fuel substitution energy savings, the CET converts the energy savings calculated in step 2.1 into new fuel units using the site conversion factors (1 therm = 29.3 kWh and 1 kWh = 0.03413 therm).
 These savings are defined as full energy savings by D.19-08-009.

 The fuel substitution calculator also outputs a measure’s fuel energy savings value in section 3 of the “fuel sub calcs” tab.
 In section 3, the calculator displays the full energy savings value in MMBTU equivalent, then states whether the "new fuel units” are in kWh or Therm.
 Section 3 then converts the full energy savings value into the appropriate unit (either kWh or Therm) and displays the value to be reported.